damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 Due to the possibility of choosing several options, the design pattern called Observer was introduced in the project.

-The application listens for a character selection, specific language selection or sending messages by the user and sends the given value to the subscriber of that event.
+The app logic subscribe for events such as the character selection, specific language selection or sending messages by the user and in the effect sends the appropriate value (the chosen character, language or user message) to the subscriber (function or method) after such events.

 <br/>

-To illustrate this design pattern below is a fragment of the MessengerInterface object, in which we can see the method responsible for subscribe and the method responsible for calling the subscribers function with the input value passed (objects/SelectCharUI.js):
+To illustrate exactly how this design pattern works, below is a fragment of scripts/index.js file, in which there is a function that is subscribed by one of the methods of the MessengerInterface object and the entire implementation responsible for the logic (methods of the MessengerInterface object) related to calling a given subscriber (scripts/index.js and objects/MessengerInterface.js):

 ```
+//scripts/index.js:

+  const handleUserTalking = (userMessage) => {
+    const chatBubble = messengerScreen.createChatBubbleComponent({
+      message: userMessage,
+      whoTalking: { name: common.user },
+    })
+    memory.setUserMessage(userMessage)
+    messengerScreen.attachToMessengerScreen(chatBubble)
+    messengerScreen.scrollMessengerScreen()
+    messengerScreen.increaseCharMessagesPart()
+    messengerScreen.toggleShowBackIcon(toggleValue.off)
+    messengerInterface.toggleActivePanel(toggleValue.off)
+    handleCharTalkingMain()
+  }

+  messengerInterface.subscribe({ subscriber: handleUserTalking })

+//objects/MessengerInterface.js:

 class MessengerInterface {
    constructor({ container, objects }) {
     this.inputValue = ''
     this.subscribers = []
-    //more code...
+  }

+  createElements() {
+      this.button = createElementFn({
+      element: elements.button,
+      textContent: commands.send[lng],
+      disabled: true,
+      classes: [classNames.messenger.interfaceBtn],
+      styles: [
+        {
+          name: styleProps.names.pointerEvents,
+          value: styleProps.values.none,
+        },
+      ],
+      listeners: [
+        {
+          event: events.click,
+          cb: () => this.handleButtonClick(),
+        },
+      ],
+    })

+    this.input = createElementFn({
+      element: elements.input,
+      disabled: true,
+      classes: [classNames.messenger.interfaceInput],
+      listeners: [
+        {
+          event: elements.input,
+          cb: (e) => this.handleInputTyping(e),
+        },
+        {
+          event: events.keypress,
+          cb: (e) => this.handleInputKeypress(e),
+        },
+      ],
+    })
   }

   subscribe({ subscriber }) {